Forgiveness in 60 Minutes

 De-Nur responded: “No. When I saw Eichmann, I realized that he was just a man.
 He was just like me.
 There was really no difference between us.
 That meant I was capable of the very thing that he did, and I collapsed because I saw my reflection in him.”

-In other interviews, he has talked about how that realization made it impossible for him to not forgive Eichmann and the Nazi “machine” for what it did to him and his family.
+In other interviews, he spoke about how that realization made it impossible for him to not forgive Eichmann and the Nazi “machine” for what it did to him and his family.

 Many people who commented on the story after having seen it said that they were, at last, able to forgive others who they’d been having a difficult time forgiving.
 One person wrote, “If he could forgive, I no longer had any excuse to hold on to old grievances.”